justyn-clark/homebrew-tap/README.md

-# Homebrew Tap for SMALL CLI
+# Homebrew tap for shipping my CLI tools + and macOS apps.

 This is the official Homebrew tap for the SMALL CLI.